iann0036/tf-cfn-provider/docs/providers/fastly/ServiceV1.md

 `Content` - (Required) The custom VCL code to upload.

 `Main` - (Optional) If `true`, use this block as the main configuration.
 If `false`, use this block as an includable library.
 Only a single VCL block can be marked as the main block.
 Default is `false`.

-## Return Values

-### Fn::GetAtt

-`Id` - The ID of the Service.

-`ActiveVersion` - The currently active version of your Fastly.

-`Director` - Set of Directors.
-See above for details.

-`ResponseObject` - Set of Response Object configurations.
-See above for details.

-`DefaultTtl` - Default TTL.

-`ForceDestroy` - Force the destruction of the Service on delete.

 ## See Also